RoyalFox2140/Essence2200/README.md

 When I reach a comfortable state of polish and most of the mod is finished it will be eligible to be included in Kenan's structured modpack.

-Designed for Cataclysm: Bright Nights 0.3 Experimental https://discord.gg/XW7XhXuZ89
+Designed for Cataclysm: Bright Nights 0.3 Experimental

+Code issues that limit the mod functionality is resolved in part by a sponsorship of a main developer of Bright Nights, @Scarf005

+https://discord.gg/XW7XhXuZ89